 For more information on these projects or if you have any other questions, please contact the Corporate, Foundation, and Government Relations office.

 assistant director, institutional giving

 Matt Meyer joined Mount St. Mary’s College in July 2014.
 Prior to joining Mount St. Mary's institutional giving team, Matt spent several years in various positions in higher education and fundraising within the University of California system.
 He earned a BA in global studies from the University of California, Santa Barbara.
 He also holds a master of public administration and a graduate certificate in nonprofit management, both from California State University, Northridge.
 Matt is an avid traveler and film enthusiast.

-Responsibilities: Work closely with the vice president for institutional advancement, key faculty, and staff on both campuses to develop strategies to increase support through growing existing foundation partnerships and acquiring new partners.
+Responsibilities: Work closely key institutional stakeholders on both campuses to develop strategies to increase support through growing existing corporate, foundation, and government partnerships and acquiring new partners.
 Strategize and coordinate efforts with colleagues in preparation of letters of inquiry, proposals, reports, and other time-sensitive materials to institutional donors.
 Work with faculty and staff to ensure compliance with grant requirements.

 Responsibilities: Raise financial support from corporations and foundations to fund student scholarships, academic programs, and community outreach initiatives.
 Prepare and write time-sensitive grant proposals, applications, letters of inquiry, and reports for submission to donors.
 Research and identify viable funding prospects.
 Provide comprehensive organizational and administrative support to the Grants Office to ensure that fundraising activities and stewardship responsibilities are carried out at an appropriately high and consistent level.